-- 64.1 Costs met by and reimbursed to the trustee in connection with the bankruptcy will fall into two categories: - Category 1 disbursements: These are payments to independent third parties where there is specific expenditure directly referable to the administration.
-Category 1 disbursements can be drawn without prior approval, although the trustee should be prepared to disclose information about them in the same way as any other expenses.
-Category 2 disbursements: These are costs that are directly referable to the bankruptcy but not to a payment to an independent third party.
-They may include shared or allocated costs that may be incurred by the trustee or their firm, and that can be allocated to the bankruptcy on a proper and reasonable basis.
+- 6.4.1 Costs met by and reimbursed to the liquidator in connection with the liquidation will fall into two categories: - Category 1 disbursements: These are payments to independent third parties where there is specific expenditure directly referable to the liquidation.
+Category 1 disbursements can be drawn without prior approval, although the liquidator should be prepared to disclose information about them in the same way as any other expenses.
+Category 2 disbursements: These are costs that are directly referable to the liquidation but not to a payment to an independent third party.
+They may include shared or allocated costs that may be incurred by the liquidator or their firm, and that can be allocated to the liquidation on a proper and reasonable basis.

-When seeking approval, the trustee should explain, for each category of cost, the basis on which the charge is being made.
-If the trustee has obtained approval for the basis of Category 2 disbursements, that basis may continue to be used in a sequential appointment where further approval of the basis of remuneration is not required, or where the trustee is replaced.
+When seeking approval, the liquidator should explain, for each category of cost, the basis on which the charge is being made.
+If the liquidator has obtained approval for the basis of Category 2 disbursements, that basis may continue to be used in a sequential appointment where further approval of the basis of remuneration is not required, or where the liquidator is replaced.

-- 6.4.2 The following are not permissible as disbursements: - a charge calculated as a percentage of remuneration; - an administration fee or charge additional to the trustee's remuneration; - recovery of basic overhead costs such as office and equipment rental, depreciation and finance charges.
+- 6.4.2 The following are not permissible as disbursements: - a charge calculated as a percentage of remuneration; - an administration fee or charge additional to the liquidator's remuneration; - recovery of basic overhead costs such as office and equipment rental, depreciation and finance charges.